7RU7H/Archive/Brain-Hacking/Learning/Improve-Your-Learning.md

 - SQ3R and PQ4R methods
 	- Survey, question, read, recite and review
 	- Preview, question, read, reflect, recite and review - [good for reading comprehension](https://www.verywellfamily.com/strategy-improves-reading-comprehension-2162266)
+- Incomplete problem strategy taps into the "generation effect," a phenomenon in which learners better remember information they generate themselves.
+	- Scaffolding and Zone of Proximal Development (ZPD) Teaching
 - Feynman Technique
 	1. Learn a X
 	2. Explain it to a beginner
 	3. Identify gaps
 	4. Return to study

 This will not make a genius in a week or a month, but will make a better student and teacher over the course months.
 It is a investment that will last a lifetime.
 But with that stated you must **PRACTICE IT**, like incident response you must actually try to respond to the incident in the first place otherwise you have failed.